 The former Miss Rodeo America titleholder is no stranger to the excitement of the “Super Bowl” of Western competition, with six years of WNFR reporting under her belt.
 She is most excited about bringing the pre-show to the fans.
 Be prepared for this Wrangler NFR Preshow, don’t miss a single moment of the Pro Rodeo live action.

 For those that need a break from the constant adrenaline that comes with the NFR’s main events, the Cowboy Christmas experience allows for a welcomed change of pace.
 This portion of NFR centers around cowboy shopping and serves as a marketplace for hundreds of exhibitors from the United States and Canada to sell to thousands of eager buyers.
-Typically taking place at the Las Vegas Convention Center, shoppers can find anything such as customized jewelry, western wear, boots and spurs, furniture, original art, handmade crafts and pottery, etc.
+Typically taking place at the Las Vegas Convention Center, Cowboy Christmas will also move to Arlington, TX in 2020.
+All exhibitors will have the opportunity to Opt-In/Opt-Out for 2020.

 NFR Prize Money